 - Frequently have big steps backwards in their game that cause a loss of motivation and confidence

 I also see this problem with my clients when they become frustrated that their mental game isn’t improving fast enough—even though there are improvements.
 To them, small bits of progress don’t count because the problem is still there.
-A common example is a player who is frustrated that their tilt problem isn’t solved soon after their first coaching session.
+A common example is a player who is frustrated that their poker tilt control isn't significantly better soon after their first coaching session.
 Logically they know it doesn’t work that way, but they get tilted that they’re still tilting.
-The wish of instant improvement blocks them from seeing, for example, that they recognized the signs of tilt faster, controlled it at times, and learned more about it.
+The wish of instant improvement in poker blocks them from seeing, for example, that they recognized the signs of tilt faster, controlled it at times, and learned more about it.
 This is what mental game progress often looks like in the early stages.
 But the wish doesn’t care about progress, it only wants the problem gone.

 Do You Wish to Be a Better Poker Player?